bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `wrapAlgo`: [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-rsaoaepparams) | [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-aesctrparams) | [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-aescbcparams) | [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-aesgcmparams) | [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#webcrypto_class-aeskwparams)
 -   Returns: [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) containing [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)

-In cryptography, “wrapping a key” refers to exporting and then encrypting the keying material.
+In cryptography, "wrapping a key” refers to exporting and then encrypting the keying material.
 The `subtle.wrapKey()` method exports the keying material into the format identified by `format`, then encrypts it using the method and parameters specified by `wrapAlgo` and the keying material provided by `wrappingKey`.
 It is the equivalent to calling `subtle.exportKey()` using `format` and `key` as the arguments, then passing the result to the `subtle.encrypt()` method using `wrappingKey` and `wrapAlgo` as inputs.
 If successful, the returned promise will be resolved with an [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) containing the encrypted key data.

 The wrapping algorithms currently supported include: